-Dr. Cameron Schick is a fellowship trained orthopedic surgeon specializing in the treatment of general orthopedic trauma and fracture care.
-He is also subspecialty trained in the management of upper extremity conditions from the hand to shoulder.
+Dr. Cameron Schick is a fellowship-trained orthopedic surgeon specializing in the treatment of general orthopedic trauma and fracture care.
+He is also subspecialty trained in the management of upper extremity conditions from the hand to the shoulder.
 He cares for patients on the Eastside and works at Evergreen, Overlake, and Swedish Hospitals.

 Dr. Schick attended The University of Texas Medical School where he graduated with honors.
 He was inducted into the Alpha Omega Alpha Medical Honor Society and awarded the Gold Humanism Award in medical school.
 After completing an orthopedic surgery residency at the University of Iowa, he received subspecialty training at the Indiana Hand to Shoulder Center, which is considered one of the best upper extremity training centers in the United States.